JakesMD/flutter_go_router_tabs/README.md

 * Comes with neat transition presets.

 ## :rocket: Getting started
-Note: there's no need to install the `go_router` package seperately.
-This package exports `go_router` to avoid version conflicts.
+Note: You'll need to install the `go_router` package seperately.
+This package **no longer** exports `go_router` to allow you to set a specific version of go_router in your app if required.

 Install it:
 ``` dart